doughsay/room.js/doc/CUSTOMIZING.md

 ## Player objects (removable, if any)

-For now, player objects (characters) also reside at the world toplevel.
+Player objects (i.e. characters) are normally all located under the *players/* directory.
-The demonstration should not come with any (but well, that may not be true yet!), since you will just create them when playing :)
+The demonstration should not come with any, since you will just create them when playing :)

+For the record, player accounts (i.e. login credentials etc.) are stored in another DB.

 ## All other objects (removable)